-- Ten hour private tour with private driver guide/vehicle
+- Ten-hour private tour with private driver-escort and vehicle

 - Visit some of the highlights of the Peloponnese peninsula

 - Visit the famous Lakes Cave witch is a rare creation of nature